rwoll/CS051Proposal/README.md

 feedback students receive on their code by reducing the number of steps in the grading process.
 It would simplify the collection of student projects and facilitate the dissemination of feedback.
-Professors and TAs will also have a more transparent view of student progression and TA feedback.
+Professors and TAs will also have a more transparent view of student progression and TA feedback, promoting grading consistency across the department.

 Another advantage of GitHub in the development of this new course material is as a resource for TAs and Professors.
-Students and TAs can submit Pull Requests with suggestions and changes to the git instructions that may be included for future iterations of the course.
-TAs will also be able to easily view other TAs grading strategies, promoting grading consistency across the department.
+The professors will be able to version control the iterations of the course, simply creating a new fork of the repository for each semester.
+This would create a complete record of previous versions of the course and allow for simple, collaborative modifications, as changes are made to the course into the future.

-While in its simplest form, GitHub could act as little more than a glorified online dropbox, there are many features of Git and GitHub that could add greatly to the CS051 experience.
+While in its simplest form, GitHub could act as little more than a glorified online dropbox that allows for more efficient distribution and collection of assignments, there are many other features of Git and GitHub that could add greatly to the CS051 experience.

 ## *Git*-ing Into It

 The difficulty with integrating git version control into a classroom setting is leveling the learning curve.
 We advocate the slow introduction of new git strategies as the course progresses.
 In the first lab, students would be limited to simply `pull`ing, `commit`ting, and `push`ing their changes;
 GitHub, at this point, would simply act as a dropbox.
 For subsequent labs, we